steveloughran/spark-timeline-integration/src/main/docs/timeline.md

 ## Hadoop YARN Timeline Service Integration

-As well as the Filesystem History Provider, Spark can integrate with the Hadoop YARN "Application Timeline Service".
+As well as the Filesystem History Provider, Apache Spark can integrate with the Hadoop YARN "Application Timeline Service".
 This is a service which runs in a YARN cluster, recording application- and YARN- published events to a database, retrieving them on request.